reonZ/pf2e-perception/README.md

 Bullet points:

--   the GM can use a new icon (eye) in the token HUD to open the Perception menu for that token, in that menu, you can manually select the conditional covers and visibilities this token has against the other tokens in the board
+-   the GM can use a new icon (eye) in the token HUD to open the Perception menu for that token, in that menu, you can manually select the conditional covers and visibilities this token has against the other tokens in the scene

--   hovering over a token will display the conditional covers and visibilities other tokens on the board have gainst this one
+-   hovering over a token will display the conditional covers and visibilities other tokens in the scene have gainst this one

+-   the module will hide tokens that are conditionally undetected from the GM canvas if one of the selected tokens shouldn't see them or if any owned token in the scene for players

+-   the module will hide unnoticed combatants from the combat tracker for players using the same logic as above

 -   the module allows players to target conditionally undetected tokens from the combat tracker